shakira7/Quiz2-HCI/readme.md

 ## Input & Output

-I have a form in my payment page.
-This form has labels and placeholders which can make the user understand what to put inside those labels and placeholders.
+I have a form in my payment page which asks for name, email, and phone number so that the client can contact the user themselves.
+This form has labels on top of each text form, and placeholders in the form, which can make the user understand what to put inside those labels and placeholders.
+Additionally, when you haven't put an @ in to the email part of the form, it refuses to submit the form, which means the user must input everything from above.

 <img width="549" height="308" alt="input" src="https://github.com/user-attachments/assets/3274179a-6015-4bfa-a3a0-303ce85717c3" />